 John Bittrolff's house

-Bittrolff and his wife purchased the property for $198,500 in 1997.
-He continued to live here until 2014, when he was charged with the murders of two sex workers called Rita Tangredi and Colleen McNamee.
+Bittrolff's wife purchased the property in 1997 for $198,500.
+He lived here until 2014, when he was arrested for the murders of two sex workers named Rita Tangredi and Colleen McNamee.

-In July of 2017, he was convicted of the crimes.
-Two months later, the District Attorney's office prosecutor named him as a potential suspect in the Long Island serial killer case.
+He was convicted of the crimes in July 2017.
+Two months later, the District Attorney's Office prosecutor publicly named him as a potential suspect in the Long Island serial killer case.
+However, that changed on July 14th, 2023, when the police arrested Rex Heuermann in connection with the murders.
+Interestingly, Heuermann's cell phone history showed that he had actually searched Bittrolff's name on Google.

-In addition to the LISK case, Bittrolff is also the prime suspect in the murder of Sandra Costilla.
-In November of 1993, Costilla's body was discovered near Old Fish Cove Road in Southampton, New York.
+Bittrolff is also the prime suspect in the murder of Sandra Costilla, whose body was discovered near Old Fish Cove Road in Southampton in November 1993.

-Bittrolff became a suspect in the murders of Tangredi and McNamee after a swab from one of his brothers proved to be a familial DNA match with semen that was collected from the victims' bodies.
+He was linked to the murders of Tangredi and McNamee after a swab from one of his brothers proved to be a familial DNA match with semen samples that were collected from the victims' bodies.

-Both of the victims had been beaten, raped, and similarly posed in wooded areas.
-Their left shoes and underwear were missing from the crime scenes.
+Both women had been beaten, raped, and similarly posed in wooded areas.
+Their left shoes and underwear were also missing from the crime scenes—a sign that he may have kept them as trophies.

 Following his arrest, he claimed that he didn't know the two women.
 However, he became noticeably unsettled when the police told him that they had found his DNA on their bodies.
 At that point, he stopped talking and asked for a lawyer.